codeenigma/ce-dev/README.md

 oclif is an open source framework for building a command line interface (CLI) in Node.js and Typescript https://oclif.io/

-As part of the command we used ```yarn build```, a folder /lib was generated.
+As part of the command we used ```npm run build```, a folder /lib was generated.
 This folder contains the javascript code used by oclif.

 According to your system, your local ce-dev version will be different.
 Here the list of available targets: